 Funny how life works out; the threads Serendipity pulls together for us...
 Ok, so back in 2011, I wrote this:

 Where could Ruth be going next?
 Well, it's like this see.
-Kids at Ryan's school write to some of their heroes and ask for signed pictures for their school yearbook.
+Kids at local school write to some of their heroes and ask for signed pictures for their school yearbook.
 John Cleese kindly obliged with the message "Thanks for remembering I'm still alive."
-How cool is that?!

 I'm curating a list of reading, mainly books, but also, you know, stuff like xkcd, that will so thoroughly turn on one's curiosity lights and nerd sense of fun and funny that one will be a geek-lifer, no turning back.
 I forgot to put Michael Feathers tweet stream on that list.
 Not sure that it's PG-13, but nor are a number of the books on the list so...

 As for being still alive and really human, Avdi Grimm impresses me as someone who "has it all" in terms of smarts and charisma but is also working on being a really neat human being.
 You know, of the fully becoming kind.
 I know I comment on people too much but he gave a shout-out to Angela West Harms work on compassion in software communities and that was just decent.
 He could have given the same-old same-old corridor of power guys like Kent Beck a shoulder pat, but instead he picked a person who is doing meaningful work but not, you know, geek glory work.